JasperFx/marten/docs/scenarios/copy-and-transform-stream.md

     }
 }
 ```
-<sup><a href='https://github.com/JasperFx/marten/blob/master/src/EventSourcingTests/ScenarioCopyAndReplaceStream.cs#L83-L106' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_scenario-copyandtransformstream-newevent' title='Start of snippet'>anchor</a></sup>
+<sup><a href='https://github.com/JasperFx/marten/blob/master/src/EventSourcingTests/ScenarioCopyAndReplaceStream.cs#L103-L126' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_scenario-copyandtransformstream-newevent' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

 Lastly, we want trolls (`MonsterSlayed`) removed from our stream.
 However, the stream is a series of ordered, immutable data, with no functionality to patch or otherwise modify existing data.
 Instead of trying to mutate the stream, we can use the copy and transform pattern to introduce a new event stream.
 We do this by copying the existing stream to a new one, while applying any needed transforms to the event data being copied.
+We also make sure to copy any metadata from the original events, and apply a new header to the events to track which stream they came from.

 <!-- snippet: sample_scenario-copyandtransformstream-transform -->
 <a id='snippet-sample_scenario-copyandtransformstream-transform'></a>